Revision Hip Replacement

 What Can I Expect After Hip Revision Surgery?

-Patients typically stay in the hospital for several days.
+Most patients require a hospital stay of several days.
 Physiotherapy begins soon after surgery to restore movement.
 Pain management, wound care, and gradual walking exercises are key steps.
 Assistive devices such as crutches or walkers may be required for several weeks.

 • Relief from chronic hip pain